nkashy1/distributed-common-multiples/README.md

 ```

 The reason you are seeing `1200` and not `30` like you might is that the responses are being sent asynchronously and we are neither
 using buffered channels nor blocking on channel sends.
+If you use the `respondSync` function in `acceptor` instead, you will get
+the least common multiple of the smallest majority of acceptor parameters.